 As with other psychiatric conditions, rehabilitation is possible either through inpatient or outpatient approaches, depending on the needs of each individual.

 Outpatient treatment benefits individuals whose symptoms are less severe.
 During outpatient treatment, the individual lives off-site and travels to a rehabilitation center to treat their histrionic personality disorder symptoms.

-If you or your loved one needs treatment, Blueprints for Recovery can help.
+If you or your loved one needs treatment, The PAC Program can help.
 We provide a supportive and caring environment staffed with well-trained and qualified professionals.
 We offer personalized treatment programs that address each patient’s needs and situation, including programs for substance use, mental health, and co-occurring disorders.

 The best treatment for histrionic personality disorder takes compassion and support, and our staff is ready to assist you.
-Contact Blueprints for Recovery today and begin the journey to a happy and healthy life.
+Contact The PAC Program today and begin the journey to a happy and healthy life.